 Food allergies are an immune system reaction

 A food allergy happens when a person's immune system overreacts to a protein in food.
 The immune system produces too many antibodies, and you have an allergic reaction.
-Symptoms usually appear within minutes after a food is eaten, or can begin up to 4 hours later.
+Symptoms usually appear within minutes after eating the food, or can begin up to 4 hours later.
 They range from mild discomfort to life-threatening reactions that need immediate medical attention.

 A food that causes an allergy is called an allergen.
 For some people, only a tiny trace can trigger a reaction.
 Once diagnosed with a food allergy, you need to identify and avoid consuming all sources of that allergen.

-For more advice on this topic, talk to your doctor.
+For more advice, talk to your doctor.
 Children should be referred to a paediatric service.

 A food intolerance is an adverse reaction to a food

 Food intolerance is when a body has difficulty digesting certain foods.
 Unlike a food allergy, a food intolerance reaction does not involve the immune system.
-Reactions can be immediate, or they can be delayed up to 20 hours after a food is eaten.
-Symptoms of a food intolerance probably won't be life threatening.
+Reactions can be immediate, or they can be delayed up to 20 hours after eating the food.
+Symptoms of a food intolerance probably won't be life-threatening.

 Coeliac disease is an immune system reaction to gluten